Introduction to R Programming Language

 Subscripts do not necessarily have to be single numbers.
 It can be an object or even a function.
 Logical expressions can also be included in the subscript.

 A subset is a function that is used to derive part of a matrix or data frame.
-It has three main sections – first the name of the subset, second a logical expression, third which informs R about which columns to choose.
+It has three main sections – first, the name of the subset, second, a logical expression, third which informs R about which columns to choose.

 Counts <- read.csv (“Counts.csv”, header = T)

-From the below table you can create a subset
+From the below table, you can create a subset

 Counts 2 <- subset (Counts, weight >=70)

-R programming language Packages
+R Programming Language Packages

-R installation comes with all the basic set of packages.
+R installation comes with all the basic sets of packages.
 There are a lot of other packages that will help you to load new functions and objects.
 You can also create a new package in R. Some of the basic packages included in R during its installation are listed below

 You can use the installed. packages() function to know more about the installed packages.